Configuration

 Choose one of @tamagui/animations-css

-, @tamagui/animations-react-native
+@tamagui/animations-react-native

-or @tamagui/animations-reanimated
+or @tamagui/animations-moti

-to your createTamagui
+to createTamagui

 import { createAnimations } from '@tamagui/animations-react-native'// pass this exported `animations` to your `createTamagui` call:export const animations = createAnimations({bouncy: {damping: 9,mass: 0.9,stiffness: 150,},lazy: {damping: 18,stiffness: 50,},}),})